Rui-San/LAPR2_2023_2024/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-(fill in here )
+- The application must be developed in Java language.
+- The application must be developed using either Intellij or NetBeans IDE.
+- The application's graphical interface is to be developed in JavaFX 11.
+- During software development, Javadoc must be used to generate useful documentation for Java code.
+- The application should use object serialization to ensure data persistence between two runs of the application.

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

-(fill in here )
+- During the system development, the team must adopt best practices for identifying requirements, and for OO software analysis and design;
+- During the system development, the team must adopt recognized coding standards (e.g., CamelCase)
+- The JaCoCo plugin should be used to generate the coverage report.

 ### Interface Constraints

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

-(fill in here )
+- All the images/figures produced during the software development process should be recorded in SVG format.

 ### Physical Constraints